 Female Guests at The Duke and Duchess of Sussex’s Wedding:

 One of the first guests to arrive at the Windsor Castle chapel, talk show queen Oprah Winfrey donning her custom Phillip Treacy pink hat and long-sleeved, pink Stella McCartney dress.
-I saw great monochromatic looks from Amal Clooney in yellow, Victoria Beckham in navy and Priyanka Chopra in lavender, as well as her Phillip Treacy hat.
+I saw great monochromatic looks from Amal Clooney in yellow, Victoria Beckham in navy, Priyanka Chopra in lavender, and her Phillip Treacy hat.

-I got up on Saturday, May 19 at 5 a.m. (with the rest of the world, it seems) to see the first American biracial woman to become a princess.
-The moments that stood out to me include Karen Gibson and the Kingdom Choir, singing “Stand By Me.”
+I got up on Saturday, May 19, at 5 a.m. (with the rest of the world, it seems) to see the first American biracial woman to become a princess.
+The moments that stood out to me include Karen Gibson and the Kingdom Choir singing “Stand By Me.”
 I also loved the sermon address by the Most Reverend Michael Bruce Curry of Chicago and the 19-year-old cello player.
-Finally, the rendition of the Etta James song “This Little Light of Mine“ as the newlyweds exited the chapel was beautiful.
+Finally, the Etta James song “This Little Light of Mine” rendition as the newlyweds exited the chapel was beautiful.

 Did you follow the Royal Wedding?
 Let me know in the comments section.